Blue and White Delft

 This blue and white charger was hand painted at De Porcelene Bijl “The Axe” circa 1770.

-The center of the charger is filled with a lovely flowering plant.
+The center of the charger is filled with lovely flowering peonies.

 We see flowers in full bloom intertwined with buds and leaves, displaying nature’s cycle of life and renewal.